M.A. (Leadership in Therapeutic Child & Social Care)

 Why Study This Course?

 The M.A.
-(Leadership in Therapeutic Child and Social Care) is based on our well-established MATCC programme which has been running in the college for over 10 years now.
+(Leadership in Therapeutic Child and Social Care), validated by Quality & Qualifications Ireland (QQI), is based on our well-established MATCC programme which has been running in the college for over 20 years now.
 It emphasises the skills and abilities required for leading therapeutic care in practice.

 What is so unique about this programme?